DashGroup/ChessGame/README.md

 AUTHORS:DashGroup

 USER INSTRUCTIONS:
-The Main class is the client class that should be run Please type in commands with the form "GOTO A2,A3" or "QUIT" only.
+The Main class is the client class that should be run Please type in commands with the form "GOTO A2,A3" or "QUIT" or the name of the pieces that you wang your pawn to change when it reaches the boundary of the other player only.